TheColorRed/blueberry-pie/README.md

 ## Usage

 We can create a basic HTML file and load blueberry in it.
 Then we load our blueberry component(s).
+The div has two noticable attributes `blueberry` and `component`, each can be used as is or can be used with the prefix `data-`.
+Both work since Blueberry is smart enough to figure it out.

 ### **index.html**